friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 ## Other recommandations

 * It's recommended to delete the module
-* Upgrade PrestaShop beyond 1.7.8.8 (and 8.0.1) to disable multiquery executions (separated by “;”).
+* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
 * Change the default database prefix ps_ by a new longer arbitrary prefix.
 Nethertheless, be warned that this is useless against blackhat with DBA senior skill because of a design vulnerability in DBMS
 * Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.